csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 are left with what is known as a discrete signal consisting of a collection of audio samples, as illustrated in the bottom half of the diagram.
-If one is recording using a typical audio editor the incoming samples will be stored in the computer\'s RAM (Random Access Memory).
+If one is recording using a typical audio editor the incoming samples will be stored in the computer's RAM (Random Access Memory).
 In Csound one can process the incoming audio samples in real time and output a new stream of samples or write them to disk in the form of a sound file.